Gardener Dashboard

 description: |

-This service is offered to you with our regular SLAs and 24x7 support for the control plane of the cluster.
+This service is offered with our regular SLAs and 24x7 support for the control plane of the cluster.
 24x7 support for cluster add-ons and nodes is only available if you meet the following conditions:

 options: